 Press publishers should be obliged to charge for all links that someone places on their content.
 News portals would have lost reach and readership.
 The resulting loss of revenue would have been offset by the additional costs incurred by a license system to be administered.
 For many portals and publishers this would have meant economic ruin.

-The activities of the European Parliament are publicly accessible on its website: https://eur-lex.europa.eu/ On this page you will find all information about European legislation as well as PDF files of all submitted documents, proposals and similar.
-Take the opportunity to look at the work of the deputies and dare to say if something doesn't suit you.
-After all, it's also about your future!
+The activities of the European Parliament are publicly accessible on its website: https://eur-lex.europa.eu/.
+On this page you can find all information about european legislation, as well as PDF files of all submitted documents, proposals and so on.

-A tip to get the best possible effect from your complaint: Be objective and polite.
-With insulting words or threats you only achieve rejection, so stay pragmatic and explain your displeasure with the matter, not with the MEPs.Contact your MEP
+A lead on how to get the best effect from your complaint: Be objective and polite.
+Insults and threats only result in rejection.
+Stay pragmatic and explain how unpleased you are with the matter, not with the MEP him/herself.

 We at savetheinternet.info distance ourselves from any illegal activities!
 We neither support illegal activities, nor do we commission them.